csquires/chandlersquires.com/content/publication/gspo/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-# publication: "The 22nd Internation Conference on Artificial Intelligence and Statistics"
+publication: "The 23rd Internation Conference on Artificial Intelligence and Statistics"
-# publication_short: "ICML"
+publication_short: "AISTATS"

-abstract: Determining the causal structure of a set of variables is critical for both scientific inquiry and decision-making.
-However, this is often challenging in practice due to limited interventional data.
-Given that randomized experiments are usually expensive to perform, we propose a general framework and theory based on optimal Bayesian experimental design to select experiments for targeted causal discovery.
-That is, we assume the experimenter is interested in learning some function of the unknown graph (e.g., all descendants of a target node) subject to design constraints such as limits on the number of samples and rounds of experimentation.
-While it is in general computationally intractable to select an optimal experimental design strategy, we provide a tractable implementation with provable guarantees on both approximation and optimization quality based on submodularity.
-We evaluate the efficacy of our proposed method on both synthetic and real datasets, thereby demonstrating that our method realizes considerable performance gains over baseline strategies such as random sampling.
+abstract: We consider the task of learning a causal graph in the presence of latent confounders given i.i.d.~samples from the model.
+While current algorithms for causal structure discovery in the presence of latent confounders are constraint-based, we here propose a score-based approach.
+We prove that under assumptions weaker than faithfulness, any sparsest independence map (IMAP) of the distribution belongs to the Markov equivalence class of the true model.
+This motivates the \emph{Sparsest Poset} formulation - that posets can be mapped to minimal IMAPs of the true model such that the sparsest of these IMAPs is Markov equivalent to the true model.
+Motivated by this result, we propose a greedy algorithm over the space of posets for causal structure discovery in the presence of latent confounders and compare its performance to the current state-of-the-art algorithms FCI and FCI+ on synthetic data.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.